SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

 I will not discuss here the features of every single effect, suffice it to say that the quality of sounds is very good, the warm and natural tones of analog instruments prevail, and also the clarity of the signal is excellent.
 As everything, analog has its pros and cons, especially on some specific effects, but anyway nothing will stop you from connecting other pedals, even the digital ones, to this unit.

-Altrimenti Ci Arrangiamo live 2011: under this prophetic name begins a new series of live gigs for Mala Hierba, in which never-played-before material will be presented with different line-ups.
+Altrimenti Ci Arrangiamo live 2011: under this prophetic name a new series of Mala Hierba gigs begins, in which never-played-before material will be presented with different line-ups.
 Details in MUSIC section.

 WM is currently working, once again both as film editor and musician, on the documentary film ¿Necesitas Algo, Nena?, directed by Laura Chiossone, based on the true story of the italian-argentinian desaparecida Angela Maria Ajeta.
 The soundtrack features songs by Mala Hierba, Mauro Ermanno Giovanardi, Marlene Kuntz, Fabrizio Mocata.